New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties

-In the Bekenstein-Hawking picture the entropy is proportional to the area, so at leading order one has
+In the Bekenstein-Hawking picture, the entropy is proportional to the area, so at leading order one has

 with \(r_+\) the NC outer event horizon.
-In the commutative case this relation is sufficient to derive thermodynamic quantities and is consistent with the first law \(T=\partial m/\partial S\).
-However, when NC corrections to the mass are included via the energy-momentum tensor Eq.~\eqref{eq:emtdmass}, the naive area law may no longer ensure the first law in its simple form.
-Thus one finds generically that
+In the commutative case, this relation is sufficient to derive thermodynamic quantities and is consistent with the first law \(T=\partial m/\partial S\).
+However, when NC corrections to the mass are included via the energy-momentum tensor in Eq.~\eqref{eq:emtdmass}, the naive area law may no longer ensure the first law in its simple form.
+Thus, one finds in general that

 unless the mass and entropy expressions are adjusted consistently.
-This violation of the naive area law has been observed in other NC models (NC gauge theory of gravity \cite{abdellah2,Hassanabadi1}, Lorentzian matter distributions \cite{FLBHTherViolation1}, and Gaussian distributions \cite{FLBHTherViolation2}).
-Below we show that the NC RN-like solution preserves the area law and the first law in the present construction when the mass has non correction term.
+This violation of the naive area law has been observed in other NC models, including NC gauge theory of gravity \cite{abdellah2,Hassanabadi1} and Lorentzian and Gaussian matter distributions \cite{FLBHTherViolation1,FLBHTherViolation2}.
+Below, we show that the NC RN-like solution preserves the area law and the first law in the present construction when the mass has no correction term.

 The correct entropy must be obtained from the first law \cite{flbht1,abdellah5},